 All evidence will be handled in accordance with maintaining an auditable chain of custody and be accompanied by the related statements.
 Evidence will be secured in the approved evidence bags and seals as agreed and supplied by the police.

-Once released the CCTV staff will not retain back-up copies unless authorized by the CCTV Manager or Council Lead Officer
+Once released the CCTV staff will not retain back-up copies unless authorised by the CCTV Manager or Council Lead Officer.

 RELEASE OF IMAGERY TO THE PUBLIC (SUBJECT ACCESS)

 Subject access of an individual to data concerning that individual is enshrined in the DPA and GDPR.
 There are some occasions when such a request can be refused, for example that the individual is subject to an ongoing investigation and the release of the data would prejudice that investigation.
-In most cases the presumption would be to release data for the fee set by the DPA or GDPR.

 Any request for subject access must be returned as soon as possible and in any event within one month.
-Instructions for submitting a subject access request are at Annex H and is available on the council website.
+Instructions for submitting a subject access request are at Annex H and is available on the Council website.

 RELEASE OF IMAGERY TO THE PUBLIC OR OTHERS UNDER SECTION 37 DPA AND DATA PROTECTION BILL

 The BBC CCTV system will release imagery without prejudice if the data may be required for forthcoming legal matters including civil cases.
-This includes prospective litigation where the exact circumstances surrounding the decision to go to court is in question and the CCTV evidence will be germane to that decision making process.
+This includes prospective litigation where the exact circumstances surrounding the decision to go to court, is in question and the CCTV evidence will be germane to that decision making process.

-Requests for such imagery e.g. by contesting insurance companies must be
+Requests for such imagery e.g. by contesting insurance companies must be:

-In Writing
+In writing

 Be case referenced or have some identifiable reference number

 Be paid for at an agreed fee